ovokpus/docker-gke-deploy/docs/deploy-vm-with-startup-script.md

+# Deploy a Compute Instance with a Remote Startup Script

 ## Overview

 This playbook guides you through deploying a Google Cloud Compute Engine instance that uses a **remote startup script** stored in a Cloud Storage bucket.
 Rather than embedding the script directly in the VM’s metadata, we’ll keep it in a bucket (`install-web.sh`), making it easier to iterate on and version-control your initialization logic.
 In the end, the VM will automatically install Apache on boot, and you’ll verify that HTTP traffic can reach it from the internet.